 To find out your own FICO® Score for free, you have a range of options.
 You can check with your credit card issuer and see if they offer access for you to get a FICO® Score based on the information in your Experian credit report (even if you’re not a Discover customer).
 Discover also gives a breakdown of some of the information contributing to your FICO® Credit Score.

 You can also check if you can receive a FICO® Score based on your TransUnion credit report, although as in the case of Chase Slate® they will only provide you with the “key factors” that go into your credit score, rather than providing a detailed breakdown.

-Citi®-branded consumer credit cards offer members a FICO® Score based on their Equifax credit report, although Citi® doesn’t provide a detailed credit report so you shouldn’t rely on a free FICO® Score provided by Citi® to check for mistakes in your credit report.
+If your consumer credit card offers a FICO® Score be aware that it may not provide a detailed credit report so you shouldn’t rely on it to check for mistakes in your credit report.